aio-libs/aiohttp-security/docs/glossary.rst

       Authenticated user has no access rights, the system even has no knowledge is there the user still registered in DB.

-      If :term:`request` has an :term:`identity` it means the user has some ID that should be checked by :term:`authorization` policy.
+      If :class:`~aiohttp.web.Request` has an :term:`identity` it
+      means the user has some ID that should be checked by :term:`authorization` policy.

+   authorization

+      Checking actual permissions for identified user along with getting :term:`userid`.

    identity